Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 01.47.15 UTC
+- WIB: Minggu, 1 Februari 2026 02.28.58 UTC
-- WITA: Minggu, 1 Februari 2026 02.47.15 UTC
+- WITA: Minggu, 1 Februari 2026 03.28.58 UTC
-- WIT: Minggu, 1 Februari 2026 03.47.15 UTC
+- WIT: Minggu, 1 Februari 2026 04.28.58 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology